ballerina-platform/module-ballerina-websubhub/examples/kafka-hub/README.md

 As you can see the current implementation is relying on two different technologies.
 An IdP is used to handle any authentication and authorization request.
 This would be the normal case in any production environment.
 For the other quality of services such as message persistence, subscription management, etc the implementation depends on Kafka message broker.

-`Event Consolidator` is a supportive service which handles the race-conditions related to `topic` and `subscription` management.
+Whenever there are multiple subscription requests from the same subscriber there can be a race condition.
+To handle the race conditions an `Event Consolidator` is implemented as a supportive service.

 Following diagram depicts how the kafka topics are utilized by the `Hub` and the `Event Consolidator`.